wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.1.4 =
+* Fixed problems with non-English characters in the Topic Keywords not matching articles.
+* Added option to filter and train non-English articles using UTF-8 character processing to handle extended character sets
+* Added links to documentation on the Administrative pages
+* Fixed a problem with Filter type topics not having Trash and [Make Live] tags

 = 1.1.3 =
 * Added new option to choose the Admin or Editor user that will be used in MyCurator posts